mit-pdos/sigmaos/cpython3.11/Doc/library/shutil.rst

    .. versionchanged:: 3.8
       The :class:`bytes` type is now accepted.
 If *cmd* type is :class:`bytes`, the result type is also :class:`bytes`.

-   .. versionchanged:: 3.12
-      On Windows, the current directory is no longer prepended to the search path if *mode* includes ``os.X_OK`` and WinAPI ``NeedCurrentDirectoryForExePathW(cmd)`` is false, else the current
-      directory is prepended even if it is already in the search path;
-      ``PATHEXT`` is used now even when *cmd* includes a directory component or ends with an extension that is in ``PATHEXT``; and filenames that have no extension can now be found.

-   .. versionchanged:: 3.12.1
-      On Windows, if *mode* includes ``os.X_OK``, executables with an extension in ``PATHEXT`` will be preferred over executables without a matching extension.
-      This brings behavior closer to that of Python 3.11.

 .. exception:: Error